Hans Berliner: Correspondence chess

-Berliner is remembered most for his feats in correspondence play, in which games played by mail can take days, months, or even years to complete.
+Berliner is remembered most for his feats in correspondence play, in which games played by mail can take months or even years to complete.
 He won the 5th World Correspondence Chess Championship, beginning the final game on April 1, 1965, and finishing three years later.
 He won with the score of 14/16 (twelve wins, four draws), a margin of victory of three points, thrice that of any other winner in these championships.

 Berliner played the Two Knights Defense to defeat Yakov Estrin in that tournament.
 Berliner's opening novelty in that variation is still considered critical.

 As of March 31, 2005, Berliner still had by far the highest International Correspondence Chess Federation (ICCF) rating of any player in the United States, at 2726, 84 points above the second-highest rated player.
 Berliner's 2726 rating placed him third on the ICCF's world list, behind Joop van Oosterom (2777) and Ulf Andersson (2737).

 Computer chess research

 Berliner started a new career in 1969, enrolling in the doctoral program at Carnegie Mellon University to study computer science, under the supervision of Allen Newell.
 His 1974 thesis was titled: "Chess as Problem Solving: The Development of a Tactics Analyzer".

 His subsequent research at Carnegie Mellon eventually led to the creation of HiTech.
 At first it performed well, but only until it ran into transitions, that is, points in the game when the balance between the players changed.
 This led Berliner to conclude that HiTech was weak in board evaluation.
 He decided that to explore the problem, he should write an evaluation function for another game: backgammon.
 The result was BKG, written in the late 1970s on a DEC PDP-10.
 Early versions of BKG played badly even against poor players, but Berliner noticed that its critical mistakes were always at transitions.
 He applied principles of fuzzy logic to smooth out the transition between phases, and by July 1979, BKG 9.8 was strong enough to play against the ruling world champion Luigi Villa.
 It won the match 7–1, becoming the first computer program to defeat a world champion in any game.
 Berliner states that the victory was largely a matter of luck, as the computer received more favorable dice rolls.

 He also developed the B* search algorithm for game tree searching.

 HiTech was the first computer chess system to reach the 2400 (senior master) USCF rating level.
 It won the Pennsylvania State Chess Championship several times.
 Students who worked with Berliner on the project included Carl Ebeling and Murray Campbell.

+Berliner was elected a Founding Fellow of the Association for the Advancement of Artificial Intelligence in 1990.